Verifying Webhook Signatures

 Step 3: Determine the expected signature

-Compute a HMAC with the SHA256 hash function.
-Use the subscription’s signing secret as the key, and the signed_payload string as the message.
+Compute a HMAC-SHA-256 signature.
+Use the subscription’s signing secret as the key (you can get it from Hook's API or UI), and the signed_payload string as the message.

 Step 4: Compare the signatures

-Compare the signature in the header to the signed_payload string.
-If the signatures match, compute the difference between the current timestamp and the received timestamp.
+Compare the signature provided in the v0 field of the header to the signed_payload string.
+If the signatures match, compute the difference between the current timestamp and the received timestamp (t field).
 Decide if this difference falls within your acceptable limits.

-To safeguard against timing attacks, use a constant-time string comparison to compare the expected signature to each of the received signatures.
+To safeguard against timing attacks, use a constant-time string comparison to compare the computed and expected signatures.